Reinforce Important Information

 Problems can arise when new hires fail to establish networks within the new organization.
 It is critical that in a new recruit's early days with an organization they feel a sense of being part of the organization.
 This can come through forming relationships with other new hires or by assigning a mentor.

-A simple checklist has been created for your use.
+A Department Orientation Checklist has been created for your use.